Bidding Fond Farewell to BtoB Magazine

-This is the time of year when a lot of people make predictions. ll resist that urge, though, and instead present a plea: Let’s make 2011 the year we stop talking about “social media.”.
+This is the time of year when a lot of people make predictions.
+I’ll resist that urge, though, and instead present a plea: Let’s make 2011 the year we stop talking about “social media.”.
 It’s not that social media is no longer important.
 On the contrary, today there’s almost no media today that isn’t social.
 The problem with much of the discussion is that it’s been focused on tools, and tools are far less interesting than what people do with them.
 Now that everyone knows the basics of Facebook and Twitter, things start to get interesting.
 Stunning.
-Tap, tap, click and you’re there (it wasn’t P.T.
+Barnum, BTW).
+IMDB has an app for that.

 Twitter was the vehicle director Kevin Smith used in February, 2010 to express outrage about being denied seating on a Southwest Airlines flight because airline personnel claimed the 300-plus-pound Smith wouldn’t fit in a single seat.
 The most notable example of Twitter brandjacking was @BPGlobalPR, which popped up during the 2010 Gulf oil and began skewering BP as the oil company desperately struggled to stop the Deepwater Horizon spill.
-The target publication date is late 2012.
-Now, thanks to the Internet, we know this is not true.
-Twitter is the enigma of social networks.
+We’ve all heard that a million monkeys banging on a million typewriters will eventually reproduce the entire works of Shakespeare.
+Brandjacked!

 Back in the early days of my career, I made a point to go on frequent informational interviews.
 These meetings, which were usually conducted in person, gave me a chance to sit down with people who were successful in their field and to learn from their experience. never overtly asked people for a job or anything more than a little of their time.
 Today, the shoe is on the other foot.
 Have an agenda.